 A cheap alarm will detect, obviously, carbon monoxide and should be installed in every home.
 The levels of carbon monoxide are measured over a period of time and will sound an alarm when it detects dangerous levels of carbon monoxide in the air.
 This will give the user time to start ventilating the property, getting out and letting experts inspect the appliances and inform them when it is safe to reenter.

-There are afew varieties of carbon monoxide detectors available.
+There are afew varieties of detectors available.
 Probably the cheapest, but perhaps the least effective is the patch or pad.
 This variety does not sound an alarm but changes colour from a beige colour to black when it detects carbon monoxide.
 They have the advantage of being cheap but, as has been mentioned previously, it only takes a small build up of carbon monoxide to be fatal so these types of detectors need to be constantly monitored which could easily be forgotten.
 They should also be replaced within 6 months and therefore end up costing more in the long run than paying for an alarmed detector from the start.

 An electronic carbon monoxide alarm will sound an alarm when carbon monoxide is detected.
 There are a couple of varieties of electronic carbon monoxide alarm and they work in slightly different ways.
 There is a type which works in a similar way to the patch or pad, but a photocell will monitor the patch and notes any change in colour by way of light reflection and sounds an alarm when there is a change.
 There is another type which reacts when carbon monoxide is around and through a chemical process which in turn will sound the alarm.
 Another type has electrodes inside and when carbon monoxide is present the electrodes will conduct electricity and therefore trigger alarms.

-We are going to be bringing you all the advice you need to make a decision about purchasing a carbon monoxide detector aswell as all the best deals from the likes of Honeywell, Kidde and Fireangel.
+We are going to be bringing you all the advice you need to make a decision about purchasing an alarm aswell as all the best deals from the likes of Honeywell, Kidde and Fireangel.
 We cannot stress enough the importance of this product.
 It is one of those products that is easily forgotten or the purchase of one is pushed back to make way for other needs.
 However, this product may one day save you life.
 We hope that it never comes to that but taking the risk by not having one is taking too much of a risk.
 The cost of one of these detectors is so small that owning one should be without question.
 Do the right thing for you and your family, buy one today.

-I hope you will choose to buy a carbon monoxide detector for your home and keep you and your family free from the risks of carbon monoxide.
+I hope you will choose to buy a detector for your home and keep you and your family free from the risks of carbon monoxide.
 This purchase will be one of the most important items you buy this year.
 It may not be the most exciting product to buy but it is an investment in your health and your lives and for the small cost involved in getting a CO2 alarm, it is something that should be in every home.